Hi there!

 Download the Mendenhall Glacier national forest brochure at fs.usda.gov.

-I did the Photo Point Trail on May 4, 2023.
+Pictures above are from when I did Photo Point Trail on May 4, 2023.
 Your experience may vary!

 More walks in Juneau